 She is currently the Visiting Assistant Professor of Choir, Music Education, and Social Justice at Portland State University.
-Prior to this, she was the Director of Choirs at Crosby High School in the Houston area.
-Prior to this, she was the Outreach Choir Director at the MSU Community Music School and Music Director at Grand Ledge United Methodist Church.
+Prior to this, she was the Director of Choirs at Crosby High School in the Houston area and has served as the Outreach Choir Director at the MSU Community Music School and Music Director at Grand Ledge United Methodist Church.
 Her choirs received consistent Sweepstakes & Division I ratings at UIL and choral festivals.

 Morris was the recipient of the Hays CISD Linebarger Academic Recognition Award for 2013 & Galena Park ISD's Dazzling Diamond Award in 2014, 2016, 2017, and 2018 for outstanding mentorship and leadership in her field.
 She is the Northwest Choral representative for the National Association for Music Education as well as the Community Choir Chair for Northwest region of the American Choral Directors Association.

 Coty Raven Morris the Founder of Being Human Together, a budding music education community striving to normalize difficult topics in our field through conversation and connection.
 BHT seeks to discuss traditionally taboo topics like mental health, systemic oppression, diversity, and inclusivity.